quiz in video

-Improved Worklife Skills with AI: “It Helped Clients Understand Even The Most Complex Concepts”
+Improved Worklife Skills with AI: "Quiz Questions from Videos Helped Clients Understand Even The Most Complex Concepts"

 In a recent pilot project led by the City of Helsinki and the city's innovation company Forum Virium Helsinki, digital tools, such as Kwizie, were tested to support the learning process of these vulnerable clients in their transition from social services to employment or education.
 The pilot was part of the European Commission-funded CommuniCity project, which aims to carry out one hundred digital trials.